 5.1 RT UVs intelligently atlased – The final packed UVs should have minimal negative/wasted texture space.
 The model can use more than one texture map.
 There can be more than one set of unwrapped UVs per model.
 It is generally a good practice for different material types to be on different UV sets to maximize texel density.

-6.1 All objects must have a material applied
+6.1 All objects must have exactly one (1) material applied.

 6.3 All texture maps must be saved as 8-bit lossless or uncompressed PNG or TGA.